 Financial assets classified as FVTPL are measured at fair value with unrealized gains and losses recognized through comprehensive income (loss).
-Cash and investments in warrants are classified as FVTPL.
+Cash is classified as FVTPL.

 Financial assets classified as loans and receivables and held to maturity are measured at amortized cost.
 Amounts receivable are classified as loans and receivables.